frederikhandberg0709/blop-social-media/README.md

 ## Lessons Learned

-- **Authentication Approach**: This project used Next Auth, but I will be using Better Auth for future projects.
+- **Authentication Approach**: This project uses Next Auth, but I will be using Better Auth for future projects.
 Next Auth intentionally complicates email/username and password authentication by making poor documentation to encourage OAuth adoption.
+- **Allow Quoting Comments:** Currently, only posts can be quoted.
+Expanding this functionality to comments and replies would enhance engagement by allowing users to reference and build upon specific discussions.

 ## Getting Started